 The issue is that dividends are taxed at 30% in Belgium.
 So for each €1.99 in dividend, you need to pay the taxman €0.60 and get to keep only €1.40.
 This is hardly efficient for Belgian investors.

-The solution to the tax on dividends is an accumulative fund.
-Whereas distributive funds like VWRL distribute dividends to their investors, accumulating funds directly reinvest the dividends.
+The solution to the tax on dividends is an accumulating ETF.
+Whereas distributing funds like VWRL distribute dividends to their investors, accumulating funds directly reinvest the dividends.
 So instead of giving out the €1.99 out to you, Vanguard invests it into the companies in the fund.
 This way, you still get the benefit of the dividend: the share price of accumulating funds increases faster than distributing funds (because of the reinvested dividends).
 But you don't have to pay the tax on the dividend.
 To learn more about the taxes on your investments, we suggest you explore our piece on Belgian taxes.

 So unless you have a good reason not to, it’s more interesting for Belgians to invest in accumulating funds when investing in stock ETFs because you won't be taxed on the dividend.
 And because capital gains on stocks are not taxed in Belgium, you won't be taxed either when selling an accumulating ETF.